LEED® OPPORTUNITIES FOR INTERIOR WOOD DOORS

 There are seven specific credits of the LEED® program applicable for wood doors.
 It is important to point out that contributing to credits by meeting guidelines for wood doors does not automatically grant the project a LEED® certification.
 All earned credits for the whole building are combined to determine the certification level.
-Listed below are the attributes with a basic description and intent.
-The following pages describe in much more detail the components of each credit.
+The following can contribute to the LEED point system, and may assist you and your clients to achieve LEED certification for their project.

 - FSC certified (MR 7)

 - Ultra-low VOC: All adhesives contain no added Urea Formaldehyde (IEQ 4.1)